-In order to determine the energy dependence of total and differential cross sections for the quasi-free process of interest, we have divided our background subtracted data into bins of 50 MeV width in the incident energy T_p .
-The resulting total cross sections are shown in Fig. 4 (solid circles) together with results from earlier measurements (other symbols) [2-4, 8-10, 19].
-Our data for the total cross section are in reasonable agreement with the earlier measurements in the considered energy region.
+For the determination of the energy dependence of total and differential cross sections we have divided the background subtracted data for the quasifree process into bins of 50 MeV width in the incident energy T_p .
+The resulting total cross sections are shown in Fig. 4, top (solid dots), together with results from earlier measurements (other symbols) [2-4,8- 10,19].
+Our data are in reasonable agreement with the earlier measurements in the overlap energy region.